 24) 2013 - In June, Kia donated $600,000 to the Troup County's career academy and $850,000 to the city of West Point.
 The next month, the company announced it had produced its millionth vehicle at its Georgia plant.
 Despite difficulties in the European market, Kia car sales increased in 2013.

-25) 2014 - In August, Pope Francis of the Catholic Church was seen riding around on a Kia Soul during his five-day visit in South Korea.
+25) 2014 - In August, Pope Francis of the Catholic Church was seen riding around on a Kia Soul during his 5-day trip in South Korea.
 The company is also currently building a plant in Nuevo Leon, Mexico that is expected to be completed in 2016.

 About 30 percent of Kia is owned by Hyundai and together, the car companies employ over 120,000 dependents around the world.
 Last year, Kia reported annual revenues of over $14.6 billion, and the Kia-Hyundai group reportedly earned over $100 billion.
 Kia has achieved exponential growth in the past couple of years, both in terms of availability, especially in the United States, and in market share.
 There are over one million Kia vehicles currently being driven in the United States, and the number is scheduled to grow even more in the next coming decade.
 This growth was propelled by the company's mantra of producing high quality vehicles at a good value price.
 Kia vehicles currently come with a ten year, 100,000 mile warranty and have excelled in safety tests.